josmoo/cs303-assignment3/README.md

 # cs303-assignment3

-each folder contains their own readme.
+each folder contains their own readme with instructions and sample output